Charged with wife’s murder, man fakes kidnapping, poisons daughter: Docs

 Investigators say that Joshua, believing police were closing in on him for his wife’s murder, began behaving erratically to shift attention away from himself.
 On Nov.
 26, 2019, days before he was arrested, Joshua allegedly set fire to a medical helicopter while he was on board working as a paramedic.
 The helicopter made an emergency landing.
 Joshua is facing charges of burning personal property in that incident.

 Police found no evidence that Robinson attacked Joshua, but rather discovered that Joshua had been stalking and harassing his former in-laws.
-The harassment included driving by their home, following him to businesses and sending packages to their home.
+The harassment included driving by their home, following them and sending packages to their home.

 Court TV has covered a murder involving eyedrops before: Jessy Kurczewski was convicted of killing her friend, Lynn Hernan, who died of tetrahydrozoline poisoning.
 In that case, Kurczewski had claimed that the victim enjoyed drinking the solution.